wesayhowhigh/docs/docs/plugins/october/http/force-https.md

 # Force HTTPS

-When enabled, the site to always redirects from http to https.
+When enabled, the site will always redirect from http to https.

 ## Setup